CFS-Consulting/cfs-consulting/content/collections/pages/strategy-support-for-growing-nonprofits.md

     cta_button_link: 'https://savvycal.com/cfs/ab7a2c74'
 cta_image: cta_illustration.png
 updated_by: 30a080a8-89ff-42bb-8e11-af1cd856bc8e
-updated_at: 1688335113
+updated_at: 1688408312
 expertise_heading: 'Research, reflect & advise.'
-expertise_description: 'My role is to research, reflect, and advise you on the problem at hand and also help you think about the implications of your practices for the future.
-While working together I may also create process documents, manuals, and other tools that you and your team can keep and adapt as you grow.'
+expertise_description: "My role is to research, reflect, and advise you on the problem at hand and also help you think about the implications of your practices for the future.
+While working together I may also create process documents, plans, manuals, and other tools that you and your team can keep and adapt as you grow.
+Here's just a few of the needs I can support:"
 cta_heading: 'Want to know more?'
 cta_text: 'Schedule a 15 minute meet!
 You might know exactly what you need or you might just know that you need help to identify the problem.'
 expertise_entries: